 - Changing floors such as changing from carpet to wooden floor

 - Changing the heating system

 The above is not an exact list.
 It’s important to realise that whilst leases tend to have similar clauses, they are not all the same and much depends on how old the lease is.
 Over time, what’s become legally standard has changed so it’s essential to read your lease carefully.

 Finding out that you need licence to alter often comes as a surprise and an annoyance to flat owners and understandably so.
 If you do discover you need formal consent, you will almost certainly want things sorted out as quickly as possible and as cost effectively as possible.
-At Darlingtons we undertake this kind of work literally daily, so can give you a competitive fixed fee quote and a proactive, knowledgeable service.
+We undertake this kind of work literally daily, so can give you a competitive fixed fee quote and a proactive, knowledgeable service.

 Get in touch with me to discuss if you need a solicitor for advice on your lease, flat alterations or a licence to alter.